 Often referred to as the “dress rehearsal” for the first lunar landing, the 1969 Apollo 10 mission essentially went through the motions of a moon landing, including detaching the lunar lander from the command module and putting it through the first portion of a descent, without actually touching down.
 The lunar lander and command module are respectively, and charmingly, referred to as Snoopy and Charlie Brown.
 Though everyone returned safely, the crew experienced a moment of panic when human error led the lunar module to spin wildly out of control (and the crew to shout a few choice expletives).

 A few short months after the Apollo 11 mission put the first two men on the moon, the Apollo 12 mission followed suit.
-On Nov.
-19, 1969, Charles Conrad Jr. and Alan L. Bean became the third and fourth souls to set foot on the lunar surface, spending 32 hours there while third crew member Richard F. Gordon stayed on board the spacecraft.
-Mission goals included collecting data and samples from the lunar surface, setting up the Apollo Lunar Surface Experiments Package (which would be left there to gather additional information), and checking on Surveyor III, an unmanned spacecraft that had landed there two years earlier.
+On November 19, 1969, Charles Conrad Jr. and Alan L. Bean became the third and fourth souls to set foot on the lunar surface, spending 32 hours there while third crew member richard f. gordon jr stayed on board the spacecraft.
+Mission goals included collecting data and samples from the lunar surface, setting up the Apollo Lunar Surface Experiments Package (which would be left there to gather additional information), and checking on Surveyor 3, an unmanned spacecraft that had landed there two years earlier.

 The July 1971 Apollo 15 mission was the fourth mission to put human beings on the moon.
 This mission marked the revolutionary debut of the lunar roving vehicle (also known as a “moon buggy”), a four-wheeled, open-air vehicle designed to function with the moon's gravitational pull, thus enabling astronauts to observe a wider range of the lunar surface in a single visit.
 One aim of the trip was to take more photographs than prior visits, so the crew of this mission traveled with a huge variety of cameras to capture scenes during every part of the journey.

-The Apollo 16 mission lasted just over 11 days, beginning on April 16, 1972, and carrying the three-person crew of John Young, Thomas "Ken" Mattingly, and Charles Duke.
-Young and Duke were the two who set foot on the moon's surface, and they spent over 20 hours there collecting, in an amazing feat, over 200 pounds of lunar samples.
-Duke also made history by leaving something a behind: a family photo with the message, "This is the family of astronaut Charlie Duke from planet Earth who landed on the moon on April 20, 1972," written on the back.
+The Apollo 16 mission lasted just over 11 days, beginning on April 16, 1972, and carrying the three-person crew of John Young, Thomas “Ken” Mattingly, and Charles Duke.
+Young and Duke were the two who set foot on the moon’s surface, and they spent over 20 hours there collecting, in an amazing feat, over 200 pounds of lunar samples.
+Duke also made history by leaving something a behind: a family photo with this message written on the back: “This is the family of astronaut Charlie Duke from planet Earth who landed on the moon on April 20, 1972.”

-Apollo 17—which launched on Dec.
-7, 1972—marked the last time humans set foot on the moon.
+Apollo 17, which launched on December 7, 1972, marked the last time humans set foot on the moon.
 However, the legacy of this mission is still very much alive.
 NASA recently announced it would open a collection of lunar rocks, which have never been studied in full, from Apollo missions 15, 16, and 17.
-(The latter mission alone brought back 250 pounds of rocks).
-These samples were preserved for a time when more advanced technology could delve deeply into the clues they may hold, and it's finally time to dig in.
+(The latter mission alone brought back 250 pounds of rocks.)
+These samples were preserved for a time when more advanced technology could delve deeply into the clues they may hold, and the time to dig in has finally come.

 The journey of Pioneer 10, a space probe that launched from Cape Canaveral on March 2, 1972, was filled with firsts.
 At the time, NASA was gearing up to take advantage of a rare alignment in the solar system that would allow for a “Planetary Grand Tour”—meaning a group of spacecrafts could visit multiple planets in one trip.
 To prepare for this journey, Pioneer 10 was sent on a data-gathering mission, and became both the first spacecraft to reach Jupiter, and the first to leave the inner solar system.